pickettbd/meryl/documentation/source/reference.rst

 Counting is resource intense.
-Meryl will use memory and threads up to a limit supplied by: the operating system (usually physical memory and the number of CPUs), a grid manager (such as Slurm, PBS or SGE) or a command line option (**-m** and **-t**).
+Meryl will use memory and threads up to a limit supplied by: the operating system (usually physical memory and the number of CPUs), a grid manager (such as Slurm, PBS, or SGE), or a command line option (**-m** and **-t**).

-Two algorithms are used for counting kmers.
+Two algorithms are used for counting k-mers.
 The algorithm that is expected to use the least memory is used.
 The choice depends on the size of the input sequences and the k-mer size.